Keen Kona Flip II Review

 The airy rubber that comprises the outsole of this flip was visibly damaged by the end of our testing.
 Little knicks and chunks were taken out, but the overall shoe was still entirely usable with lots of life remaining.
 It is important to know that you may not get the same life out of these as other similar flip flops.
 On the upside, and it's a big upside, when you have worn through this flip, they are entirely recyclable, which trumps the extra few months you will get from another pair.

 The Kona isn't super cheap, and several aspects leave a bit to be desired.
 That said, if you factor in the environmental component, this is probably the best value of any flip flop available as it is the only one to be completely recyclable.
-If we ignore the environmental factor, as many of us find it so easy to do, the price isn't as justified solely by the performance of the flip flops.
+If we ignore the environmental factor, as many of us find it so easy to do, the price isn't as justified based solely on performance.

 — Brian Martin